Post job

 A Mortgage Banker is specialized in offering financing to buy homes or refinance previous mortgages.
 They work as part of a banks loan department.

-As far as similarities go, this is where it ends because a commercial loan officer responsibility requires skills such as "loan portfolio," "loan documentation," "bank policies," and "sba."
+While similarities exist, there are also some differences between commercial loan officers and mortgage banker.
+For instance, commercial loan officer responsibilities require skills such as "loan portfolio," "loan documentation," "bank policies," and "sba."
 Whereas a mortgage banker is skilled in "nmls," "federal regulations," "credit data," and "residential mortgage loans."
-So if you're looking for what truly separates the two careers, you've found it.
+This is part of what separates the two careers.

 Mortgage bankers tend to reach lower levels of education than commercial loan officers.
 In fact, mortgage bankers are 5.9% less likely to graduate with a Master's Degree and 0.0% more likely to have a Doctoral Degree.